kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 - Errors found are used to improve on an error checklist.
 - 90-120 minutes is the optimal time spent reviewing code.
 - The human attitude is very important.
 If ego is not put aside then the work will not be improved upon.
+- Many errors are found through questioning the programmer in a walkthough instead of through the test cases.
+- Peer reviews are useful to improve upon programs and test for errors.
+People volunteer programs to be tested and they each test each others for 30 minutes then fill out a feedback form.
+- Any errors are not seen as a weakness on the programmers part, they should be looked at as just a result of the difficulty of the program itself.